 Think long term.
 They understand that their work will provide more impact the longer it lasts in a useful manner and therefore do not optimize only for short term success or to get a promotion.
 They understand that short term progress is important for long term success and that thinking long term is not an excuse to delay progress or to brainstorm indefinitely.

 Provide positive value to humanity.
 They do not spend their effort on zero sum games or pursuits that do not advance the human race.
 They understand that a company's revenue and impact in the long term are contingent on this.

-Take calculated risks and learn from mistakes.
-They use current knowledge to avoid unnecessary risks and mistakes, but they understand that all human endeavor is imperfect and mistakes help progress.
+Take calculated risks.
+They use current knowledge to avoid unnecessary risks and mistakes, but they understand that all human endeavor is imperfect and that mistakes help progress.
 They are exponentially less likely to make the same mistake over time.

 Think holistically.
-They consider the entire experience their customers have and the success of the entire team when making decisions.
+They consider the entire customer experience and the success of the entire team when making decisions.
 They don’t use tunnel vision to optimize only a single metric or build only a single feature.
 They understand that the real world is an interconnected holistic experience and therefore to succeed in it we must consider all relevant factors.

 Have fun.
 They make their work a fulfilling life experience aside from merely being productive on paper and are not afraid to infuse their personalities or add fun into their work.
 They help their peers and customers achieve the same.